serdarbsgn/gyrowheel/readme.md

 - [Download the x64 executable](https://github.com/serdarbsgn/gyrowheel/raw/main/dist/GWListenerX64.exe)   -[Kaspersky Link](https://opentip.kaspersky.com/CED422EF6A694ABE5F112FC066A7D8A29A8CFADB2E05F1CA30AF1B38F8DC00FA)   -[Virustotal Link](https://www.virustotal.com/gui/file/ced422ef6a694abe5f112fc066a7d8a29a8cfadb2e05f1ca30af1b38f8dc00fa)
 - [Download the x86 executable](https://github.com/serdarbsgn/gyrowheel/raw/main/dist/GWListenerX86.exe)   -[Kaspersky Link](https://opentip.kaspersky.com/27C65ECA11356002933C02BEABF773D6619424B0560B845F2484259F68792A21)   -[Virustotal Link](https://www.virustotal.com/gui/file/27c65eca11356002933c02beabf773d6619424b0560b845f2484259f68792a21)

-Apparently some of the antiviruses(probably ml algorithms) flag above exe's as malicious, it's entirely up to you that you don't use them, see the method ii below.
+Apparently some of the antiviruses(probably ml algorithms & lack of signature) flag above exe's as malicious, it's entirely up to you that you don't use them, see the method ii below.
 PLEASE USE THE METHOD II IF YOU WISH TO NOT USE THE EXECUTABLES.

 You still need to download and install the [ViGEm Bus Driver](https://vigembusdriver.com/download/).
 Use the correct architecture executable file for your computer.
 (If one doesn't work, try the other.
 Be sure to install the ViGEm Bus Driver.)